 Your printer may be set to plug and play, which means that once you connect your printer, the computer will find the device automatically, prompt for drivers, and install.

 You must have your laptop connected to the "cu-secure" network to print wirelessly.
 If you are connected to "cu-unsecure", the printer will not be available.
-Click on this link to the SPC Connection Instructions on connecting to cu-secure and follow option 1 or 2.
+Click for Wireless Connection Instructions for connecting to cu-secure and follow the appropriate instructions for your device.

-If you have a wireless printer, you will need to complete an extra step after installing the driver.
-You need to register your wireless printer on the network using the SPC Manual Registration.
-(To register, you'll need your MAC address.)
-Once you have your printer registered, bring both your wireless printer and laptop into the SPC office.
-You will also need the IP address your received after registering for manual access.
-(This will be in the email from Information Technology.)
+If you have a wireless printer, you will need to complete an extra step after installing the printer driver.
+You need to register your wireless printer on the network using the Manual Registration process.
+(To register, you will need the printer's MAC address.)
+Once you have your printer registered, bring both your wireless printer and laptop to the TechStop Center.
+You will also need the IP address you received through the manual registration process.
+(This will be in the email from information technology.)

-If your wireless printer and your laptop are both enabled with Bluetooth, you can connect that way without registering your printer on the network.
+If your wireless printer and your laptop are both enabled with Bluetooth, you can connect using that method without registering your printer on the CU network.